How to grow tea

-Camellis Sinensis is a hardy evergreen plant boasting glossy green, pointed and fragrant leaves.
-The appearance of delicate white flowers in the Autumn means that this shrub has more to offer than just a refreshing cuppa.
-If you can grow other varieties of Camellia in your garden chances are you'll be able to grow Camellia Sinensis.
+Camellia sinensis is a hardy evergreen plant boasting glossy green, pointed and fragrant leaves.
+The appearance of delicate white flowers in the autumn means that this shrub has more to offer than just a refreshing cuppa.
+If you can grow other varieties of Camellia in your garden chances are you’ll be able to grow Camellia sinensis.

 Once removed from the water, place in a seed tray in a warm, sunny position and spray to keep damp.
 Allow the seeds to come back to air temperature and then cover over with an inch of coarse vermiculite.

 Keep the soil moist and in a warm, sunny position, hopefully, germination will occur 6-8 weeks later.
 Once germination of your tea seeds has occurred and the plants have developed 3 or 4 leaves, it is time to separate them into pots using ericaceous compost.

 Move to a warm, but partially shaded position, spray regularly to keep the soil moist but not wet.

 When the plant reaches about 20cm you can start hardening the plant off.
 Re-pot, giving the roots plenty of space for growth, continue to use ericaceous compost and make sure you add in good drainage, as tea plants like a lot of water but also need any excess to drain away to stop root rot.
 Place in a sheltered and partially shaded spot in the garden or on the patio, under the shadow of a small tree or large shrub.

 Tea plants need protecting from frost when young and it is advisable to bring them into a greenhouse or cool porch during the first two winters.